Desktop Wallets Overview

 Security Tips for Desktop Wallets

 Always set up a password to protect your funds

 Set a password and make sure it’s secure.
 It is a proven fact that three-quarters of people use the same password for over ten different accounts.
 You may be one of them, but you don’t need me telling you why that’s a terrible idea, do you?
 Hackers are really smart at figuring them out.

 Store your recovery phrase on something that is water and fireproof

 On top of the password, you will be given by the crypto wallet provider a backup recovery phrase, typically of 14 words.
 You can use this phrase as the last measure when you forget your password or just want more security.
-You must write it down on a piece of paper and store it in a water and fireproof place, so it won’t get destroyed even in the worst-case scenario.
+You must write it down on a piece of paper and store it in a water and fireproof place so that it won’t get destroyed even in the worst-case scenario.

 DO NOT store a lot of coins on your desktop wallet

 Desktop wallets are not that secure.
 Your computer may get stolen and your account broken into or hacked.
 They offer more security than a mobile wallet but less than a hardware wallet which is what you should use if storing a lot of Bitcoin.
 Use a desktop wallet just for amounts you can afford to lose.